What is the missing ingredient? What is it that will bring God’s promises to fruition in our lives?

 Walking in love is where we need to be particularly diligent, because it is an area in which Satan is particularly diligent to have us fail in.
 Satan knows that “faith works by love” (Galatians 5:6) and so he works hard to make sure that we do not walk in love.
 However, we are more than conquerors and Satan is already a defeated foe who has no power over us – other than what we allow him to have.
 Practice walking in love in every part of your life and be quick to repent if you slip up.
 When you couple obedience to God’s Word, with obedience to the Holy Spirit you will have all of the ingredients that you need.

 Cooking a cake does not happen instantly – it takes time, there is a need to be patient.

 It is possible that you may already have all the ingredients in place and that what you require is actually patience, Hebrews 6:12 tells us that through “faith and patience” we inherit the promises.
-Cooking a cake does not happen instantly – it takes time, there is a need to be patient.
-The same is usually true for receiving a harvest on what we sow.
-There are times when things do happen instantly, such as the account of the loaves and fishes, but we should always be prepared to exercise patience, and if things do happen instantly, then great, if not our faith will not be shaken.
-Finally there is one ingredient that you simply cannot do without.
+Cooking a cake does not happen instantly – it takes time, there is a need to be patient and the same is usually true for receiving a harvest on what we sow.
+There are times when things do happen instantly, such as the account of the loaves and fishes, but we should always be prepared to exercise patience.
+If things do happen instantly, then great, if not our faith will not be shaken.
+Finally, there is one ingredient that you simply cannot do without.
 An ingredient that needs to be added while the cake is baking (the metaphor is getting a bit shaky at this point!!!) and yet the natural inclination is to add it to the cake once it’s ready.
 It’s an ingredient that is easily overlooked.
 The final ingredient is an attitude of gratitude.
 Whether you are seeing what you are believing for come to pass or not should not give you a bad attitude.
 Train yourself to naturally be grateful for everything.

 Gratitude will attract favor and opportunities in your life like never before! #ExpressGratitude